-Formal complaints must be made to the headteacher (unless they are about the headteacher), via the school office.
-This may be done in person, in writing (preferably on the Complaint Form), or by telephone.
+Formal complaints must be made to the Headteacher/Head of School (unless they are about the Headteacher/Head of School), via the school office.
+This may be done in person, in writing on the Complaint Form.

-The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Headteacher/Head of School will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.

-Within this response, the headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The headteacher can consider whether a face to face meeting is the most appropriate way of doing this.
+Within this response, the Headteacher/Head of School will seek to clarify the nature of the ACADEMY TRU complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The Headteacher/Head of School can consider whether a face-to-face meeting is the most appropriate way of doing this.

-Note: The headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.
+Note: The Headteacher/Head of School may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.

-During the investigation, the headteacher (or investigator) will:
+During the investigation, the Headteacher/Head of School (or investigator) will:

-- if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish - keep a written record of any meetings/interviews in relation to their investigation.
+- if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish. - keep a written record of any meetings/interviews in relation to their investigation.

-At the conclusion of their investigation, the headteacher will provide a formal written response within 15 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the Headteacher/Head of School will provide a formal written response within 15 school days of the date of receipt of the complaint.

-If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+If the Headteacher/Head of School is unable to meet this deadline, they will provide the complainant with an update and revised response date.